Pelvic inflammatory disease

 Symptoms may be mild enough that the condition may go undiagnosed.

 The symptoms of pelvic inflammatory disease may resemble other conditions or medical problems.
-North Shore-LIJ gynecologists perform a complete medical history and physical and pelvic examination, in addition to other diagnostic procedures to determine if pelvic inflammatory disease is present.
+A gynecologist will perform a complete medical history and physical and pelvic examination, in addition to other diagnostic procedures to determine if pelvic inflammatory disease is present.